thefuzzman/WSP_YM_BB/README.md

 - Robots must be constructed primarily from 3D printed parts **- Only PLA is allowed as a material (except TPU 85/90 for wheel covers if not using o-rings for grip) SEE THE "Combat Robot Build Guide" for parts, assembly, programming, and more

+Android APK is not compatible with iOS (Apple)

+Download directly to your device.
+Open your file manager (typically Files).
+You might need to